 - The Recording Secretary

 B. Selection of Officers

 The UCC elects a Chair, Vice Chair, and Executive Secretary for the next academic year in the Spring Semester from the continuing faculty membership of the UCC (excluding student and ex officio members).
 These officers serve as the Executive Committee of the UCC and may be re-elected if eligible.
 If the office of any Executive Committee member becomes vacant, the UCC elects a new officer from among its members.

 Officers are subject to removal before completion of their term.
 The process of removal from office begins with a motion made by any UCC member specifying the reasons for removal from office.
-An officer may be removed from office by a majority vote of the total voting membership of the UCC, but only after the officer has been offered an opportunity to defend himself or herself before the members of the UCC (see Article III).
-However, if so removed, he or she continues as a UCC member until his or her term expires.
+An officer may be removed from office by a majority vote of the total voting membership of the UCC, but only after the officer has been offered an opportunity to provide a defense before the members of the UCC (see Article III).
+However, if so removed,the faculty member continues as a UCC member for the duration of the seat's term.